Lufteluke/pi-tin/hardware_build.md

 ## 1. solder the Raspberry Pi to the main PCB

-**Important: Use a conical or chisel type soldering iron tip that is narrow enough to fit inside one of the 40-pin header holes on the Raspberry Pi.**
+**Important: Use a conical or chisel type soldering iron tip that is narrow enough to fit through one of the 40-pin header holes on the Raspberry Pi.
+If your tip is not narrow enough, it will be very difficult to solder the boards together correctly.**

 Before starting, apply a thin layer of flux to the array of 40 square pads on the Main PCB.

-Mate the Raspberry Pi to the Main PCB as shown, with the blank side of the Pi facing upwards.
+Place the Raspberry Pi on the Main PCB as shown, with the blank side of the Pi facing upwards.
 Using small spring clamps or binder clips, clamp the PCBs together at the mounting hole next to Raspberry Pi pin 2 (circled) and the opposite corner of the Raspberry Pi, keeping the Raspberry Pi aligned with the outline on the Main PCB.

 ![](images/pcb_with_pi.png)